winitzki/scall/tutorial/programming_dhall.md

     List/fold a xs m (λ(x : a) → λ(y : m) → monoid_m.append y (f x)) monoid_m.empty
 ```

-Typeclass constraints are implemented in Dhall via code similar to this.
+Typeclass constraints for other typeclasses are implemented in Dhall via code similar to this.
 Functions with typeclass constraints will have type signatures of the form `∀(t : Type) → SomeTypeclass t → ...`.
 When calling those functions, the programmer will have to pass evidence values proving that the type parameters are assigned to types that belong to the specified typeclass.